Security Assurances for Cleared Individuals and Facilities

 Reference: NISPOM 10-707.
 Access to NATO Classified Information by Foreign Nationals

-Facility Security Clearance (FSC) Verification Requests to Foreign Governments
+Facility Security Clearance (FSC) Verification Requests of a Foreign Company

 There are circumstances when U.S. cleared industry, will require FSC verification for potential foreign subcontracting companies.
 This is typically the case for work performed within foreign countries.
 A FSC can be requested on the eligibility of a foreign facility to access/safeguard classified information in the performance of a program/contract.
 An export authorization must be issued prior to the negotiation or award of a contract.
 Classification guidance shall be issued in the form of security aspects letter/security requirements checklist.
 Foreign facilities fall under the national laws and regulations of the respective National Security Authority(NSA).